Historical reliability of the Quran: Creation narrative

 The Quran contains a creation narrative and may refer to the world being created in six days (yawm), although this is highly debatable.
 In Sūrah al-Anbiyāʼ, the Quran states that "the heavens and the earth were of one piece" before being parted.
 God then created the landscape of the earth, placed the sky above it as a roof, and created the day and night cycles by appointing an orbit for both the sun and moon.
 Some Muslim apologists, like Zakir Naik and Adnan Oktar advocate creationism and contemporary Islamic scholar Yasir Qadhi believes that the idea that humans evolved is against the Quran.
 Most Muslims do not accept the theory of evolution, although there are substantial differences among countries (from <10% acceptance in Egypt to about 40% in Kazakhstan).
 Some Muslims point to a verse in the Quran as evidence for Evolution “when He truly created you in stages ˹of development˺?”
 Verse 71:14.
 Evolution is taught in many Islamic countries, and some scholars have tried to reconcile the Quran and evolution.

+Around Moses

+Qārūn

+Korah is also mentioned in the Quran by the name of Qārūn (قارون).
+He is recognized as wealthy, and became very arrogant due to his pride and ignorance.
+He gave the credit for his wealth to his knowledge instead of to God.

+Haman

+The name Haman, also appears in the biblical Book of Esther where Haman is a counselor of Ahasuerus, king of Persia and an enemy of the Jews.
+The relationship between the Biblical and Quranic Haman has been a topic of debate.
+There is no evidence of such stories in Egyptian history.
+Some Islamic scholars compared plot elements of the book of Esther when they elaborated on the Quranic narrative of the Exodus.

+A Legendary Tower

+The Quranic narrative brings together Moses, Pharaoh, Karun, Haman, and a tower made of mud bricks in the same story.
+While some commentators, in an attempt to harmonize these elements from different geographical and historical periods, suggest that the structure in question could be a pyramid, the architecture of Egyptian pyramids does not resemble a tower, nor is the construction material made of clay, as the Quran describes.
+Another interpretation of the matter is that the characters mentioned are not historical figures, but rather specific typologies.